jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 ---

 In _The Advancing Guitarist_,
-Mick Goodrick puts it beautifully.
+Mick Goodrick put it beautifully.

 "Playing on a single string is absolutely the most logical place to begin on a guitar.
 Consider the following observations: